Everyone Deserves Opportunities

 Support WELLfed with your 1%

-Help to nourish communities through food & connections with just 1% of your annual income.
+Help support adult learners to nourish and connect their whānau with just 1% of your annual income.
 For the average Kiwi, that's only $10 per week.
 Support WELLfed with your 1%.

 JOIN the collective NOW